Paisley Gilmour Street railway station

-Paisley Gilmour Street railway station is the largest of the four stations serving the town of Paisley, Renfrewshire, Scotland (the others being Paisley St. James, Paisley Canal and Hawkhead), and acts as the town's principal railway station.
+Paisley Gilmour Street railway station is the largest of the four stations serving the town of Paisley, Renfrewshire, Scotland (the others being Paisley St. James, Paisley Canal and Hawkhead), and acts as the town's principal railway station and also serves Glasgow Airport with easy walking and cycling access as well as a bus service from the station to the terminal.
 The station is managed by ScotRail and serves the Ayrshire Coast Line and Inverclyde Line, 7+1/4 mi west of Glasgow Central.
 The station is protected as a category B listed building.

 History

 The station was opened on 14 July 1840 on the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR).
 The station was used jointly by the GPK&AR and the Glasgow, Paisley and Greenock Railway (GP&GR).
 However, the GP&GR did not run services until March 1841 due to construction difficulties at Bishopton.

 It was originally built with only two through platforms, with the GPK&R and the GP&GR lines separating to the west of the station.
 The station was later expanded to four platforms, two for the GPK&R and two for the GP&GR, with the lines separating to the east of the station.

-The section between Glasgow Bridge Street railway station and Paisley Gilmour Street station was a joint line: the Glasgow and Paisley Joint Railway.
+The section between Bridge Street railway station and Paisley Gilmour Street station was a joint line: the Glasgow and Paisley Joint Railway.

 Twentieth century

 The station was electrified as part of the 1967 Inverclyde Line.
 Ayrshire Coast Line platforms (then numbered 1 and 2) were wired, however the wires finished a short distance west of the station.
 These were extended as part of the Ayrshire Line electrification by British Rail in 1986.
 This 1986 work coincided with the renumbering of the platforms with the Glasgow bound platforms numbered 1 (Inverclyde) and 3 (Ayrshire), and the outbound platforms numbers 2 (Inverclyde) and 4 (Ayrshire).

 Following extensive works, Paisley Gilmour Street now has step-free access to all platforms, and the main access onto County Square, has been joined by a re-opened back access onto Back Sneddon Street.
 The access was originally built along with the station, but had closed and had been converted into a model shop for a number of years.
 Despite this conversion the shop retained the steps up to stations lower concourse, however it has been bricked up to prevent access.
 When the shop owner retired, it was decided to purchase the unit and convert it back as part of the step free access works for disabled people, as it would increase space within the station, and the works were fairly simple since the original stairs were retained.
 After re-opening it was signed as a dedicated exit to the station for those wishing to use the bus link to the airport, as the buses stop directly outside the door and the airport cycle route which passes outside.

-A collision occurred between two trains at the eastern end of the station on Easter Monday 1979 which resulted in the deaths of seven people.
+A collision occurred between two trains at the eastern end of the station on 16 April 1979 which resulted in the deaths of seven people.